dibdobrob/speak/_posts/2019-01-01-our-purpose.md

   - what
 ---

-We nurture aspiring public speakers.
+We nurture aspiring public speakers to give every idea the opportunity it deserves.

-To give every idea the launchpad it deserves.
+Whilst we are at it, we invoke confidence and happiness in people whose ideas might just change the world in which we live.

-In the hope that those ideas will change the world in which we live.
+We do this by...

-> We do this by helping aspiring speakers to learn how to create great talks and giving them the chance to practice in a safe, feedback orientated environment.
+> *Helping aspiring speakers to learn how to create great talks and giving them the chance to practice in a safe, feedback orientated environment.*